-This plan is reviewed annually, in accordance with the CEMP review cycle as outlined in the Centers for Medicare & Medicaid Services (CMS) Emergency Preparedness Rule.
-More frequent updating of the Residential Healthcare Facility Pandemic Plan may be necessary to ensure that the plan reflects current recommendations, guidelines, or regulations which tend to be dynamic based on evolving information during a Pandemic, especially if it is a Pandemic of a previously unknown contagion.
+This plan is reviewed annually, in accordance with the NYS Public Health Law.
+More frequent updating of the Residential Healthcare Facility Pandemic Plan may be necessary to ensure that the plan reflects current recommendations, guidelines, or regulations, which tend to be dynamic based on evolving information during a Pandemic, especially if it is a Pandemic of a previously unknown contagion.